China has a 4-way global gold supply domination strategy. And it’s starting to corner the market.

 In the figure above, a situation known as “seki” or “mutual life” has taken place.
 The player with the black stones – labeled here as the Chinese currency, the Yuan, has positioned in such a way that if its opponent moves first – in this case, the U.S. dollar, he will be captured.

 This Go board move offers an excellent analogy for the U.S. dollar competition with the Chinese Yuan.
-In order to be “dethroned,” the dollar does not have to be eliminated from global currency completion.
+To be “dethroned,” the dollar does not have to be eliminated from global currency completion.
 It may not be necessary for China – using chess terminology – to fully checkmate the dollar.
-Instead, simply relegating it to “first among equals” might be enough to effectively cripple its historic full-spectrum functionality, because at that point, the Federal Reserve would no longer have the ability to issue unlimited, un-backed, U.S. dollar-denominated debt instruments.
+Instead, simply relegating it to “first among equals” might be enough to effectively cripple its historic full-spectrum functionality, because, at that point, the Federal Reserve would no longer have the ability to issue unlimited, un-backed, U.S. dollar-denominated debt instruments.

 A Game of Stones and Silk

 “Surrounding” global gold production is just one aspect of China’s grand strategy for achieving political and economic dominance in Central Asia and beyond.
 The revitalization of modern-day trade routes, throughout direct spheres of influence, integrated with connections into Europe – once known as The Silk Road – is well underway.